MarcinKadziolka/done/README.md

 deactivate
 ~~~
 # Usage
-Application provides functionality basic functionality such as adding, editing and deleting tasks.
+Application provides basic functionality such as adding, editing and deleting tasks.
 App allows to prioritize tasks, tag them and to collect them in projects.
 Search bar allows for quickly finding tasks.
 All functionality is achievable with shortcuts.
 ## Basic functionality
 ### Selecting tasks
-To select tasks use up and down arrow keys or use mouse to perform actions.
+To select tasks use up and down arrow keys.
 Selected tasks text will appear in red.
 ### Adding tasks
 To add task click the "+" button or press `Ctrl+Shift+a` and an input field will popup.
 After typing in task press Enter to add task to list.
 The input field is in fast adding mode meaning it doesn't dismiss itsel after adding task.
 To exit press Esc key two times.

 ![](https://media4.giphy.com/media/HcHoUlMMFSbGIGINXS/giphy.gif?cid=790b7611ef766ddde2ed90b8dd229a39d52d6434e76e7175&rid=giphy.gif&ct=g)

 ### Editing tasks
 To edit task click on it or select it and press `Ctrl+Shift+e` and an editing field will popup.
 Press enter to save changes.

 ![](https://media0.giphy.com/media/H3FvKOmHlo17tg5NRC/giphy.gif)

 ### Deleting tasks
 To delete task click on trash icon or select it and press `Ctrl+Shift+d`.

 ![](https://media2.giphy.com/media/yOykBija5L2k0vTOiN/giphy.gif)

 ### Completing tasks
 To mark task as completed click on the checkmark or select it and press `Ctrl+Shift+x`.
 Tasks are marked with an 'x' at the beginning.

 ![](https://media4.giphy.com/media/CpAXnyro0Ub3aNwYQl/giphy.gif)

 ## Sorting
 ### Priority
 Priority is given by writing a capital letter in parenthesis before task description